-If the Balancing Service Provider also has a Balancing Capacity Agreement and the Balancing Service Provider has participated in the Balancing Capacity Market without maintaining in full the Balance Capacity Bid in accordance with both the Balancing Capacity Agreement and the Balancing Capacity Market during the adjustment period, the Balancing Service Provider is considered to have primarily maintained the Balance Capacity Bid in accordance with the Balancing Capacity Agreement, as laid down in example 5 in Appendix 1 to these terms and conditions.
+If the Balancing Service Provider also has a mFRR capacity Agreement and the Balancing Service Provider has participated in the mFRR capacity Market without maintaining in full the Balance Capacity Bid in accordance with both the mFRR capacity Agreement and the MFRR capacity Market during the adjustment period, the Balancing Service Provider is considered to have primarily maintained the mFRR energy Bids in accordance with the MFRR capacity Agreement

-The Balancing Service Provider shall send the invoice for the maintenance of the previous month's balancing capacity to Fingrid on the tenth day of each month or the first working day following that date.
+The Balancing Service Provider shall send the invoice for the maintenance of the previous month's mFRR capacity to Fingrid on the tenth day of each month or the first working day following that date.
 The due date of the invoice is 14 days from the invoice date, which is the date the invoice was sent.